Lutheran Student Movement – USA: History

 LSM-USA was founded when two Lutheran college organizations, the Lutheran Student Association of America (LSAA, founded in 1922) and Gamma Delta (founded in 1928), merged in 1969 while gathered in convention in Boulder, Colorado.
 LSM-USA assumed LSAA's position in the World Student Christian Federation.

 Since its inception, LSM-USA has maintained the idea of being a pan-Lutheran organization.
-Until 1985, LSM-USA was supported and sponsored by the American Lutheran Church (ALC), the Lutheran Church in America (LCA), the Association of Evangelical Lutheran Churches (AELC), and the Lutheran Church–Missouri Synod (LCMS).
+Until 1985, LSM-USA was supported and sponsored by the American Lutheran Church (ALC), the Lutheran Church in America (LCA), the Association of Evangelical Lutheran Churches (AELC), and the Lutheran Church – Missouri Synod (LCMS).

-In 1984 the organization Lutherans Concerned/North America (LC/NA) began the Reconciling in Christ movement.
+In 1984, the organization Lutherans Concerned/North America (LC/NA) began the Reconciling in Christ movement.
 This movement seeks Lutheran bodies that declare themselves accepting and affirming of all members of the body of Christ, regardless of ethnicity, age, or sexuality.
 LSM-USA became the first Lutheran organization to declare itself as Reconciling in Christ.
 As a result, the LCMS withdrew its support for LSM-USA in 1985, citing LSM-USA's decision to declare itself a Reconciling in Christ organization as well as other doctrinal disagreements.
 The LCMS then formed its own organization, the Lutheran Student Fellowship.

 In 1988 the ALC, the LCA, and the AELC merged to form the Evangelical Lutheran Church in America (ELCA), thus reducing the number of sponsoring bodies to one.
 However, LSM-USA remains open to all Lutherans.

-In 2004 LSM-USA entered into a full ministry partnership with Lutheran Youth Encounter.
+In 2004, LSM-USA entered into a full ministry partnership with Lutheran Youth Encounter.

-In 2007 LSM-USA began formal discussion of entering into a full-partnership with the ELCA.
-In 2009, the Legislative Assembly voted to pursue a formal partnership with the ELCA, so long as it retained its student-led structure and its Reconciling in Christ status.
-Additionally, at the 2008-2009 gathering, the assembly moved to change the Secretary of International and Multicultural Concerns position into a new position called the Advocate for Diversity and Service Learning.
+In 2007, LSM-USA began formal discussion of entering into a full partnership with the ELCA.
+In 2009, the Legislative Assembly voted to pursue a formal partnership with the ELCA as long as it retained its student-led structure and its Reconciling in Christ status.
+Additionally, at the 2008–2009 gathering, the assembly moved to change the Secretary of International and Multicultural Concerns position into a new position called the Advocate for Diversity and Service Learning.

+After the 2009 gathering, the organization entered a period of dormancy due to economic hardships and reemerged in 2014 with new gatherings.
+There were gatherings yearly between 2015 and 2019.
+The COVID-19 pandemic forced the gatherings to go virtual from 2020 to 2022.
+In 2023, LSM-USA celebrated 100 years in ministry with a national gathering in Chicago, Illinois.